pwntester/ysoserial.net/README.md

 ## Credits
 ```
-ysoserial.net has been developed by Alvaro Mu?oz (@pwntester)
+ysoserial.net has been developed by Alvaro Muñoz (@pwntester)

 Credits for available formatters:
 	ActivitySurrogateDisableTypeCheck